Ukraine: 'I am safe, my daughter is safe, that's the main thing'

 "That's her, isn't it?"
 Clare Maddox nervously asked her daughter, Sophia, as they waited by the arrivals gates at Stansted Airport.
 They were looking out for a mother and daughter - two refugees who were among the first to arrive in the UK under the government's Homes for Ukraine scheme.

 It had been 11 years since they last saw Diana Sachavo in the flesh.
 She'd visited the UK, aged 10.
-Diana had come over with the help of the charity Chernobyl Children's Lifeline and stayed with the Maddoxes at their house in Billericay, Essex.
-After, they'd stayed in touch.
+Diana had come over with the help of the charity Chernobyl Children's Lifeline and stayed with the Clare and Sophia at their house in Billericay, Essex.
+Afterwards, they'd stayed in touch.
 Now she was returning - alongside her mother - this time as a refugee.

 "I'm so glad you are here," Clare told them, as she was introduced to Diana's mum, Olena, for the first time.
 Their flight from Lithuania had just landed and Clare tearfully hugged both women, not letting them go.

-Note: Update: A short time after this story was published, Yuliia and her daughter received the final documents they needed to be able to travel to the UK.